top of page

 Why do some varieties have an actual fig picture and some don't?

 I only put pictures up of figs that I actually harvested, from my plants, here at my nursery.
 They are pics I took and feel certain are the actual variety it's supposed to be.
 I usually will have a review of it on my YouTube channel, https://www.youtube.com/@BrentsVegFig/videos.
 So, if you see a picture, I believe it's validated to be true to type to the best of my ability.
 If you see the generic fig icon, or the plant only, it almost always means that the tree has not produced fruit to evaluate (young).
-My original purchase of fig trees/cuttings was very selective using only trusted sellers, but as Reagan said, "trust, but verify."
-With trees I haven't validated, I will put something to the affect of "This is a very young tree that has not fruited.
-Please understand that it should be correct, but without fruit to make sure, I cannot guarantee it." in the description.
-Keep this in mind when you purchase figs. Also, lastly, varieties that cannot be known for sure (like Blackberry Unknown) is KNOWN to be unknown. :O)
+My original purchase of fig trees/cuttings was very selective using only trusted sellers, but as Reagan said, "one should trust, but verify."
+In the description of that variety, I will put something like "This is a very young tree that has not fruited."
+Please understand that it should be correct, but without fruit to make sure, I cannot guarantee it.
+Keep this in mind when you purchase figs. Also, lastly, some varieties listed as "Unknown" are actually KNOWN.
+It's just part of their name. :O) Google to research.

 Do you sell fig cuttings?